 The beavers are our youngest branch in the FNEL.
 Their motto is “sharing, sharing, sharing”.

 Make sure you do not confuse activities for “beavers” with the activities for “scouts” which is the name of the branch for kids aged 10-13 years as well as the general name of scouting, when subscribing your child for a reunion.
 You will always have to look for the “Beaver” program.

-We accept children for the reunions as soon as they are 5 years old.
-They are only allowed to join camps and weekends when they turn 6.
+We accept children for the reunions as soon as they are 6 years old.

 What are the names of the leaders, why are they not called by their normal name?